 Dylan Conley handles municipal, land use, and labor law for the firm.
-He is a member of the City of Providence Board of Licenses and the Assistant Solicitor for the City of East Providence.
+He is the Chairman of the City of Providence Board of Licenses and the Assistant Solicitor for the City of East Providence.
 He has experience in grievance arbitration and collective bargaining negotiations as well as drafting zoning regulations and guiding developers through the permitting process.

 Dylan also advises government boards on open meeting requirements and day to day operations.
 He has experience representing cities, towns, school committees, housing authorities, and other municipal corporations during hearings, drafting policies, and litigation.

 After graduating from Boston College, Dylan Conley attended the Florida State University College of Law.
 While at FSU Law, Dylan attended the Florida State Oxford College of Law Program at Oxford University in England.
 He served as an intern for the Law Office of William J. Conley, Jr. from 2008 to 2013 and joined the firm as an associate in 2014.

 Dylan is admitted to practice in Rhode Island as well as in the United States District Court for the District of Rhode Island.
 He is a member of both the Rhode Island Bar Association’s Government Law and Labor Law committees.
 As a teacher at the Roger Williams University Paralegal Studies program, received the 2015 Thomas J. Carroll Outstanding Teacher Award for his contributions to his profession, to the University, and to the community at large.